madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-15-sarnak-alphazero-test.md

 understand why it is true or false.
 The mathematician would go from saying "I am trying to prove this conjecture/find a counterexample to this conjecture" to "This conjecture is true/false and I am trying to understand why."
-With or without the oracla, mathematics _is_ the understanding, and not the corpus of lemmas and theorems they illuminate.
+With or without the oracle, mathematics _is_ the understanding, and not the corpus of lemmas and theorems it illuminates.

 Sarnak later postulates that: